Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Conclusion

-This study presents a novel end-to-end deep learning methodology for the classification of sleep stages using single-channel EEG data.
-The proposed model consists of a contextual input module in the form of a Feature Extractor based on SE-Resnet, a Temporal Context Encoder based on Bi-LSTM, and finally a classification layer.
-This setup exhibited exceptional performance on three publicly available datasets.
-By utilizing the novel use of 1D-GradCAM visualization, our method offers a means to get insight into the decision-making mechanism of the model, hence improving the alignment between the model outcomes and expert annotations.
-Our model achieved superior results compared to both existing methods and strong baselines, thereby setting a new benchmark for performance on the SleepEDF and SHHS datasets.
-The integration of an accelerated training methodology additionally enhanced the resiliency of the model's efficacy.
-For future endeavors, we aspire to refine and extend our methodology.
-A specific focus will be placed on enhancing the detection accuracy of the N1 sleep stage, which remains an ongoing challenge in the field.
-In order to determine the applicability and efficacy of our proposed model, we intend to evaluate its performance on additional datasets of larger size.
-Our technique will be expanded by incorporating multi-channel polysomnography data, thereby expanding its potential applicability and facilitating a comprehensive evaluation in various sleep monitoring scenarios.
+This study presents a novel end-to-end deep learning framework for the classification of sleep stages using single-channel EEG data.
+The proposed model with model with SE-Resnet as a Feature Extractor and, stacked Bi-LSTM as a Temporal Context Encoder exhibited commendable performance on three publicly available datasets.
+By utilizing the novel use of 1D-GradCAM visualization, our method offers a means to get insight into the decision-making mechanism of the model as evidenced by the close alignment between the model outcomes and expert annotations.
+Our model achieved superior results compared to the existing baseline methods, thereby setting a new benchmark for subtype classification performance on the SleepEDF and SHHS datasets.
+The integration of an accelerated training methodology saved extensive computation without compromising on performance.
+This framework could also be adapted to other PSG modalities typically used for sleep staging.
+Our future work involves enhancing the detection of the N1 sleep stage with a major focus on feature extractor, which remains an ongoing challenge in the field.